-- 4.16.1 If an examination has been held, the Board of Examiners will ensure that the examiner provides the Education Administration Office with a source document relating to the examination that shows the result, in accordance with the Faculty's Protocol on submitting marks (in progress).
+- 4.16.1 If an examination has been held, the Board of Examiners will ensure that the examiner provides the Education Administration Office with a source document relating to the examination that shows the result, in accordance with the Faculty's Protocol for grade registration.
 This source document is signed by the examiner or a member of the Board of Examiners. - 4.16.2 A source document is a written item of evidence signed by the examiner or a member of the Board of Examiners, which serves as the basis for the registration of the examination result in the university student information system (uSis).
 The source document states the last name and initials of the student(s), the student number, the programme component to which the result pertains, the number of credits, and the awarded mark.
 The source document can also pertain to results obtained at another institution.
 In that case, the document must also have been signed or authenticated by the institution concerned. - 4.16.3 The Education Administration Office is responsible for registering the results of examinations and final examinations.
 The Board of Examiners does not communicate recorded information of individual students, with the exception of degree certificates, to anyone other than the examinee, the coordinator of studies, an examiner designated by the programme as a mentor, the student counsellor, the Examination Appeals Board, or institutions designated by or pursuant to the law.
-Variation from the provisions of the previous sentence is possible with the consent of the examinee. - 4.16.4 Subject to the OER, the following rules apply to the publication of results: - a.
+Variation from the provisions of the previous sentence is possible with the consent of the examinee.

+- 4.16.4 Subject to the OER, the following rules apply to the publication of results: - a.
 The student will be notified of final marks via uSis. - b.
-The student will be notified of the results of written or online constituent examinations and oral constituent examinations taken in a group via uSis. - c.
+The student will be notified of the results of written or online constituent examinations, or of oral constituent examinations taken in a group via uSis. - c.
 In the case of an individual oral examination, the examiner will inform the student of the obtained result immediately after the examination.
-This will be confirmed to the student when the result is registered in uSis. - d.
-Any publication of (constituent) marks that can be accessed by people other than the individual student consists only of the student numbers of the participating students and under no circumstances their names.
+This will be confirmed to the student when the result is registered in uSis.